-We work with individuals, institutions, businesses, and communities to conserve natural resources, counter the commercialization of our culture, support community engagement, and promote positive changes in the way goods are produced and consumed.
-New Dream seeks to change social norms around consumption and consumerism and to support the local movement of individuals and communities pursuing lifestyle and community action.
+We work with individuals and communities to conserve natural resources, counter the commercialization of our culture, and support community engagement.
+We seek to change social norms around consumption and consumerism and to support the movement of individuals and communities pursuing lifestyle and community action.